I like to pack light when I can for my bootcamp sessions. It’s similar to packing light when you go traveling.

-Circuit 1 – to be completed with a tyre (or DB or KB), clients should carry the tyre from station to station.
+To be completed with a sandbag (or set of DBs, KBs or a tyre), clients should carry the sandbag with them from station to station.
 Perform 15 reps on each.

 - Overhead Press

-- Circuit – run around exterior of circuit holding tyre
+- Circuit Sandbag Run – run around exterior of circuit holding sandbag

 - Prone Pulldowns